 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

-In the Lower Bottoms neighborhood, 60.0% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 40.0% of the residents employed.
+In the Lower Bottoms neighborhood, 100.0% of the working population is employed in executive, management, and professional occupations.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
 The most common language spoken in the Lower Bottoms neighborhood is English, spoken by 100.0% of households.
 Other important languages spoken here include Polish and Portuguese.

-In the Lower Bottoms neighborhood in Oakland, CA, residents most commonly identify their ethnicity or ancestry as Mexican (40.0%).
+In the Lower Bottoms neighborhood in Oakland, CA, residents most commonly identify their ethnicity or ancestry as Irish (55.6%).

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in Lower Bottoms neighborhood spend between 15 and 30 minutes commuting one-way to work (100.0% of working residents), which is shorter than the time spent commuting to work for most Americans.
+The greatest number of commuters in Lower Bottoms neighborhood spend under 15 minutes commuting one-way to work (100.0% of working residents), one of the shortest commutes across America.